tmmccall/DevOps-Foundations-Course/Project/README.md

 ## Submission Guidelines
 1. Fork the provided [GitHub repository](https://github.com/shiftkey-labs/DevOps-Foundations-Course/tree/master) containing the frontend and backend code (present in the Project folder).
 2. Implement your solutions in the forked repository.
-3. Ensure your repository includes all required files:
+3. Ensure that your repository includes all required files:
      - Dockerfiles
      - docker-compose.yml
-     - CI/CD YAML congiguration file
+     - CI/CD YAML configuration file
 4. Push your Docker images to Docker Hub.
 5. The form to submit the following will be available soon:
    - URL or link of your GitHub repository.